oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 * 3.2.1.4 **SHOULD** support the use of one or more published OpenC2 Transfer Specifications which identify underlying transport protocols such that an authenticated, ordered, lossless, delivery of uniquely identified OpenC2 messages is provided as referenced in Section 1 of this specification
 * 3.2.1.5 **MUST** be conformant with Version 1.0 of the OpenC2 Language Specification
 * 3.2.1.6 **MUST** implement the 'query features' Command in accordance with the normative text provided in version 1.0 of the OpenC2 Language Specification
-* 3.2.1.7  **MUST** implement the ‘response_requested’ Command Argument as a valid option for any Command
+* 3.2.1.7  **MUST** implement the 'response_requested' Command Argument as a valid option for any Command
     * 3.2.1.7.1 All Commands received with a Response argument set to 'none' **MUST** process the Command and **MUST NOT** send a Response.
 This criteria supersedes all other normative text as it pertains to Responses
     * 3.2.1.7.2 All Commands received without the Response argument (or Response argument not set) **MUST** process the Command and Response in a manner that is consistent with "response_requested":"complete"
 * 3.2.1.8 **MUST** conform to at least one of the following conformance clauses in this specification: